 Insufficient output sanitizing when generating configuration file.

-Setup script used to generate configuration can be fooled using a crafted POST request to include arbitrary PHP code in generated configuration file.
-Combined with ability to save files on server, this can allow unauthenticated users to execute arbitrary PHP code.
-This issue is on different parameters than PMASA-2009-3 and it was missed out of our radar because it was not existing in 2.11.x branch.
+The setup script used to generate configuration can be fooled using a crafted POST request to include arbitrary PHP code in generated configuration file.
+Combined with the ability to save files on the server, this can allow unauthenticated users to execute arbitrary PHP code.

 We consider this vulnerability to be critical.

-Additional steps from administrator are required to actually exploit this issue (web server writable config directory has to be created).
+Additional steps from administrator are required to actually exploit this issue (a web server writable config directory has to be created).

 Thanks to Takeshi Terada of Mitsui Bussan Secure Directions, Inc., who has discovered this issue and reported it to us.
 See the reported bug for more details.

 The following commits have been made on the 2.11 branch to fix this issue:

 For further information and in case of questions, please contact the phpMyAdmin team.
 Our website is phpmyadmin.net.